thibaultbl/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Thibault Blanc.
-I currently work as a data scientist @Orange, leading telecom companies in France.
+I currently work as a data scientist @Orange, leading telecom company in France.

 I come from a heavy statistic & machine learning background with a strong coding specialization.